 However, I didn’t need him to truly understand the circle of life, the fact that we’re mortal, or that parenting is hard.
 I do understand some of the choices my parents made better now that I am one, but that knowledge wasn’t necessary to develop a strong relationship with my mother.
 I didn’t need to have my kid to get closer to my spirituality or to improve my empathy or compassion.
 Having a kid has not made me a better person than I would have become without one.

 Being a cognizant, evolving, self-aware person is what makes me a better person.
 My son is a big part of my life but I would never burden him with being responsible for giving my life meaning and fulfillment.
 He will have to be responsible for his own and that’s enough.

-So fuck you all who think a woman needs children to be fulfilled just because you couldn’t figure out how to make your life meaningful on your own!
+So screw you all who think a woman needs children to be fulfilled just because you couldn’t figure out how to make your life meaningful on your own!

 Fulfillment in your life should NOT depend on: anyone else.

-How about this scenario: how about women stop being smug asses to each other and realize that all of us have different ways of reaching our potential and that the greatest thing we have is and should be celebrating is: CHOICE.
+How about this scenario: how about women stop being smug asses to each other and realize that all of us have different ways of reaching our potential and that the greatest thing we have is: CHOICE.

-I have a lot of unpopular opinions about family planning but you will never hear me saying that a woman can’t meet her greatest potential and meaning by being a stay at home mother.
+You will never hear me say that a woman can’t meet her greatest potential and meaning by being a stay at home mother.

 Being a woman who chooses both a career and a family is the hardest choice of all, in my opinion, and regardless of the choices I personally would make, I respect any woman who can make having both work.

-Lastly (and maybe most importantly of all), you will not hear me ever suggest that the life of a woman requires either a man or a child to make it meaningful, productive, beautiful, fulfilling, or complete.
+Lastly (and maybe most importantly of all), you will never hear me suggest that the life of a woman requires either a man or a child to make it meaningful, productive, beautiful, fulfilling, or complete.